 - i.
 Going-concern the assessment of the Company's ability to continue as a going concern and whether there are events or conditions that may give rise to significant uncertainty; - ii.
 Cash-generating units ("CGUs") The Company's exploration and evaluation assets are aggregated into cash-generating units for calculating impairment, based on their ability to generate largely independent cash flows.
 The classification of assets into CGU's requires significant judgment and interpretations with respect to the integration between assets, the existence of active markets, external users, shared infrastructures and the way in which management monitors the Company's operations; - iii.
 Exploration and evaluation assets The application of the Company's accounting policy for exploration and evaluation assets requires management to make certain judgments as to future events and circumstances as to whether economic quantities of resources have been found in assessing economic viability and technical feasibility; - iv.
 Leases Judgments are required to determine if a contract is, or contains, a lease.
-These judgments require an assessment of whether the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+These judgments require an - assessment of whether the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 Judgment is also required to determine the interest rate used to discount the lease payments; and - v.
 Decommissioning liabilities the Company estimates the decommissioning obligations for its wells.
 Amounts recorded for the decommissioning obligations require assumptions regarding removal date, the extent of reclamation activities required, the engineering methodology for estimating cost, inflation estimates, and where discounting is required, the estimate of the specific discount rates for these liabilities in order to determine the present value of these obligation settlements. - vi.
-Stock-based compensation The amounts recorded for stock-based compensation expense relating to the fair value of stock options issued are estimated using the Black-Scholes option pricing model including management's estimates of the future volatility of the Company's share value, estimated market value of the Company's shares at grant date, expected forfeiture rates, expected lives of the options (based on general holder behavior) and the risk-free interest rate (based on government bonds).
+Stock-based compensation The amounts recorded for stock-based compensation expense relating to the fair value of stock options issued are estimated using the Black-Scholes option pricing model including management's estimates of the future volatility of the Company's share value, estimated market value of the Company's shares at grant date, expected forfeiture rates, expected lives of the options (based on general holder behavior) and the risk-free interest rate (based on government bonds). - vii.
+Derivatives Estimates of the fair value of the Company's preferred share derivative is dependent on the estimated market value of the Company's shares, the future volatility of the Company's share value, expected future dividends, the expected holding period before conversion to equity, and the risk-free interest rate.